betterkunge/paleoclimate_HadGEM3_UoB/step4_rose.md

-## **Background:**
-On the PUMA2, the rose and cylc have been well installed.
-By the **setup** proceeding in step2, we can directly invoke the rose and cylc.
-This description is just for a deeper understanding of the configuration and workflow of rose&cylc.

 ## what is rose?
 Rose is a toolkit for writing, editing and running application configurations.
 Rose also contains other optional tools for: